Facebook Pixel Research Award | Western Kentucky University

 Requirements

-Undergraduate students who have been involved in research projects, either on the WKU campus or through summer research experiences elsewhere, may apply for this award.
+Undergraduate students who have conducted research projects, either on the WKU campus or through summer research experiences elsewhere, may apply for this award.

 At the time of the application, the candidate must:

-• have completed or be currently enrolled in PHYS 321, and
+• Have completed or be currently enrolled in PHYS 321.

 Award Details

-An awards committee of faculty from the Department of Physics and Astronomy will judge all complete applications submitted by the deadline and select a winner who will receive a framed certificate and $100 at the annual Ogden College Awards Ceremony.
+A faculty committee from the Department of Physics and Astronomy will evaluate all complete applications submitted by the deadline.
+The selected winner will receive a framed certificate and $100 at the annual Ogden College Awards Ceremony.

 Application Deadline

-• a list of citations for published and/or presented research work (author list, title, bibliographic details of publications and/or details of conference presentations), and
+• Citations for published and/or presented research work (including author list, title, and full bibliographic details for publications and/or conference presentations).

-• a single page essay describing the applicant's contribution to the research being considered for this award.
+• A one-page essay describing your contribution to the research being considered for this award.

 How to Apply